shupershuff/Diablo2RLoader/README.md

 Note: If for some unknown reason you prefer to, you can call the script with account, password & region parameters: -account username@emailaddress.com -pw MyBNetAccountPassword -region na.actual.battle.net

 ## Anything else?
 Why yes!
-You can also check the current ~~and next Terror Zone~~ by pressing T.<br>
+You can also check the current and next Terror Zone by pressing T.<br>
-\* Missing an accurate source or method to identify the Next TZ details.
-A new Release will be posted _if_ I become aware of another (and more reliable) way to obtain this info.
-Please get in touch if you can assist.<br>
 ![image](https://github.com/shupershuff/Diablo2RLoader/assets/63577525/2bb22b1e-3ea7-4d47-bac4-25c9d6ceda61)

 You might also notice the quotes sometimes change colour, each time you refresh the script you have a chance to roll for Normal, Magic, Rare, Set, Unique quality quotes.